getgrav/grav-learn/pages/09.webservers-hosting/02.vps/04.vultr/docs.md

 ![](deploy.png?classes=center)

 Next select the **Operating System** from the list available.
-We have selected **Ubuntu 18.04 LTS** to be consistent with the other guides and because it's the latests, very popular, reliable, and well supported distribution.
+We have selected **Ubuntu 18.04 LTS** to be consistent with the other guides and because it's the latest, very popular, reliable, and well supported distribution.

 For the **Server Size** you can pick a size that is appropriate for you but Grav will run great on any of them.
 For the sake of this guide, we'll use the 1 CPU, 1GB memory option that is currently priced at $8/month.